ALL ABOUT VEGETABLES

 8. For quick, easy meals and snacks for children and adults, read Fast Food For Nutritional Balancing.

-Dried vegetable capsules are no substitute for eat loads of cooked vegetables!
+Dried vegetable capsules are never a substitute for eating loads of cooked vegetables!

 What about blenders for carrot juice?
 Blenders require that you add some water to the juice, which is not good.
 Also, they leave the pulp intact, which is not best.
 Use a juicer, not a blender.